yast/yast-widget-demo/README.md

 - Graphical (Qt) version:

       yast2 widget_demo
+  or
+      yast2 widget_demo_no_wizard_steps

 - Text-based (NCurses) version:

       yast widget_demo
+  or
+      yast widget_demo_no_wizard_steps

-No root privileges are required in either case.
+No root privileges are required for this YaST module.

+## Using a Different Widget Style Sheet

+The Qt UI uses one of the `.qss` widget style sheets in `/usr/share/YaST2/theme/current/wizard`.
+The default is `style.qss`.

+Set the Y2STYLE environment variable to use a different style sheet:

+    Y2STYLE=installation.qss yast2 widget_demo

+Once the demo is running, you can use the style sheet editor with `Ctrl-Shift-Alt-S`.

 ## Reference